Master of Social Work

 Grounded in the ethics and values of the social work profession, the mission of Salisbury University’s Master of Social Work (M.S.W.) program is to inspire and educate competent and culturally responsive social work professionals to be prepared for advanced direct practice with individuals, families, groups and organizations in local, regional, national and global arenas.

 What Can I Do With Master of Social Work?

 Graduates will have the skills necessary for lifelong learning and adaptation to new practice contexts.
 They will be prepared to work in a variety of settings in primary roles that include direct practitioners, consultants and supervisors, working in fields such as:

-Why Choose Master of Social Work at SU?
+Why Choose a Master of Social Work at Salisbury University?

 The M.S.W. program at SU offers students the opportunity to earn their degree in a student-centered, supportive atmosphere.
 When you apply to the program at SU, you will find:

 - Multiple options to complete your degree.
 SU offers one of the most affordable online M.S.W. options in Maryland.
 We also have options at four convenient satellite locations across Maryland.
 Courses in the satellite locations are “hybrid,” meaning they use the latest technology to combine conventional face-to-face presentations with fully interactive live video and online instruction from SU’s faculty.
 The M.S.W. program is designed with the working student in mind by offering evening and summer courses, so you can complete your degree on your own schedule.

 - A nationally recognized program.
 The M.S.W. program at SU is accredited by the Council on Social Work Education.
 In addition, the program’s online option is also accredited.